Knee Pain: Causes, Diagnosis & How Myotherapy Helps You Move Freely for Longer

 Chronic muscle tightness from prolonged sitting or standing

-Recurrent flare-ups from old injuries
+Recurrent flare-ups from previous injuries

 Load-related tendon pain